ArEnSc/Production-RWKV/README.md

 RWKV - Receptance Weighted Key Value

-This project aims to make RWKV Accessible to everyone using a Hugging Face like OOP interface.
+This project aims to make RWKV Accessible to everyone using a Hugging Face-esque OOP interface.

 Q: So why not port it to Hugging Face?
 A: Well as of right now RWKV goes through many changes and is involved in Research,